Mohamed Aden Tiiceey: Formation of Himan and Heeb

 Mohamed Aden Tiicey was credited with transforming Adado and its surrounding villages between 2008 and 2011 by promoting peace through instituting a functioning police force, establishing many new business enterprises, new schools, and new rules on self-governing structures that included Islamic courts, police stations, jails, legal checkpoints, municipal council's offices, and revenue collection centres.
-More recently in 2010 and 2011, the President and his governing Council of Elders also rehabilitated the airstrip and the parliamentary buildings, which is still on-going through Diaspora funding.
+In 2010 and 2011, the president and his governing Council of Elders also rehabilitated the airstrip and the parliamentary buildings, which is still on-going through Diaspora funding.
 The President's standing and credibility among the communities was cemented as a result of the visible progress he is regarded as having driven forward.

-In October 2009, when asked by the media about the booming and ever-growing phenomenon of Somali piracy, Tiiceey said:I’d take these guys on, but I can’t right now because I don’t have the resources.
-Besides, you can’t just wipe out a whole line of work for thousands of young men.
+In October 2009, when asked by the media about the booming and ever-growing phenomenon of Somali piracy, Tiiceey said:I'd take these guys on, but I can't right now because I don't have the resources.
+Besides, you can't just wipe out a whole line of work for thousands of young men.
 If you take something away, you must replace it with something else.
-Otherwise, more problems.On the other hand, Tiiceey also used his powerful position as a local politician and Saleban militia leader to enrich himself by assisting and facilitating the activities of local Saleban pirates as well as renowned pirate kingpin Mohamed Abdi Hassan.
+Otherwise, more problems.
+However, Tiiceey also used his powerful position as a local politician and Saleban militia leader to enrich himself by assisting and facilitating the activities of local Saleban pirates as well as renowned pirate kingpin Mohamed Abdi Hassan.
 Moreover, it appears that Tiiceey's main assistance to the pirates was to facilitate the release of hostages, the payment of ransoms, and related negotiations.
-In some cases, Tiiceey extorted tens of thousands of dollars from aggrieved parties for granting permission to land the plane, which was usually charged about $200.
+In some cases, Tiiceey extorted tens of thousands of dollars from aggrieved parties for granting permission to land a plane, which was usually about $200.
 Tiiceey is also suspected of providing the pirates with all the necessary funds and assistance to ensure uninterrupted communication and negotiations with representatives of the captured vessels.